-You’ve been diagnosed with sleep apnea and one of the first things on your mind is “How will I pay for the CPAP machine and supplies?”
-Usually this is followed by “Does my insurance cover CPAP?” and then “Can I get it cheaper online?"
+You’ve been diagnosed with sleep apnea, and one of the first things on your mind is: “How will I pay for the CPAP machine and supplies?”
+Usually, this is followed by: “Does my insurance cover CPAP?”
+And then: “Can I get it cheaper online?"

 If you’re one of the 22 million Americans who suffer from sleep apnea, these are the kinds of questions that can (literally) keep you up at night, but there’s some good news right off the bat; CPAP equipment is classified as “durable medical equipment.”
-Skipping over the boring insurance terminology, what this means for you is: most insurance providers (including Medicaid and Medicare) will not only cover your CPAP machine, but also the mask, filters, tubing, and headgear.
+Skipping over the boring insurance terminology, what that means for you is most insurance providers (including Medicaid and Medicare) will not only cover your CPAP machine but also the mask, filters, tubing, and headgear.

 Before we get into the cost-saving details, we need to address the elephant in the room: CPAP compliance.
 Also known as CPAP adherence, compliance is the measurement of how often and how long you use your CPAP machine.
-If you want your machine covered by insurance (private or government) you’re going to have to demonstrate compliance.
+If you want your machine covered by insurance—private or government, you’re going to have to demonstrate compliance.

 Respiratory Therapist and previous CPAP clinician at Aeroflow Sleep, Megan Roberts explains, “[Insurance providers] want to look at the compliance information to make sure that the patient is using the machine so they will pay for future CPAPs and for future CPAP supplies.”
 The bottom line is that CPAP equipment can get expensive, and insurers want to make certain that you’re actually going to use it before they shell out.

-The exact requirements differ from company to company, but a common goal is to see you using your CPAP for at least four hours per night for 30 consecutive days during the first three months of use.
+The exact requirements differ from company to company, but the common goal is to see you using your CPAP for at least four hours per night for 30 consecutive days during the first three months of use.
 Some plans may then require a face-to-face appointment with your doctor following the compliance period.
 If you’re concerned about meeting your policy’s specific requirements, our sleep coaches can help you understand your compliance goals and provide solutions that make adjusting to CPAP therapy as easy as possible.

-Does Insurance Cover CPAP?
+Does Private Insurance Cover CPAP?

 The flipside to using your insurance is that the amount you end up paying depends on the specifics of your deductible, copay, and/or coinsurance.
 You’re going to end up paying out of pocket until you reach your deductible.
 Because of this, many people seek discount or cash-pay options, but that could cost you in the long run!

 With normal use, many of these parts will become worn, cracked, or dirty.
 If you buy your CPAP supplies without insurance, you’ll be responsible for the full cost of the replacements.
 If your medical costs will exceed your deductible for the year, these replacement parts will then be heavily discounted; possibly even free!
 Convinced?
 It only takes 5-7 minutes to sign up with Aeroflow Sleep.

 Does Medicare Cover CPAP?